 Yes!
 The male platypus has sharp venomous spurs on its hind legs, It attacks by clamping its hind legs around its victim and repeatedly jabbing its venom-injecting spurs.
 However, the platypus isn't aggressive—it only uses its venom in defence or to fight off rival males during mating season.

 While not fatal to humans, the venom causes excruciating pain and swelling.
 Even strong painkillers may fail to alleviate the discomfort and no antivenom is available.
-Smaller animals, such as dogs, can die from platypus attacks.
+Small animals, such as dogs, can die from platypus attacks.

 Contrary to popular belief, the platypus is not poisonous.
 A venomous animal injects or otherwise delivers its toxin into another animal.
 By contrast, a poisonous animal's entire body or parts of it may contain a harmful toxic substance if touched or eaten.
 Because the platypus injects its toxins, it is venomous–not poisonous.